dojo/docs/dijit/Calendar.rst

       }
     </style>

-With an initial selection and weekends disabled
+With an initial selection and weekends disabled:

 .. code-example::
   :height: 320